mdekrey/GitAutomation/readme.md

 You need docker for your operating system.
 That's it!

-# Notices
+## Notices
 The default configuration uses no password for PostgreSQL.
 Because there is no persistence when using the default docker-compose files, this is acceptable for dev purposes; however, you will want to make sure you specify a password in your PostgreSQL connection string and for your database when you set up a production instance.

+# Running GitAutomation
+Currently, we're still in a pre-release mode; I think it could be sufficiently considered in an "alpha" state, though it is quite stable!

+* See the [production-sample](./production-sample) folder for an example docker-compose file and instructions on how to set up.

+# Development

+If you want to hack on GitAutomation...

-# Before you get started
+## Before you get started
 Local files that are not included in the repository include:

  * /configuration.json - the various configuration settings to use, including the git repo and persistence database.
 See the `configuration.sample.json` for format.
 This has several values that need to be replaced by you.
 For example, most of this file is set up to use GitHub; see [GitHub Setup](./GitAutomation.GitHub/github-setup.md).